-Aligning Veterans’ Strengths with Horses’ Freedom for Healing
+Aligning Military’ Strengths with Horses’ Freedom for Healing

 Here’s why our program is valuable for service members, Veterans and their families: